Skip to content

 KML Google Earth, rich styling Verbose, slower to parse

 GeoJSON is JSON with a shared set of rules for location data.
-That's what makes it work so well across the modern web stack—it connects your data to your map, your API to your front end, and your app to the broader geospatial ecosystem without any translation layer in between.
+That's what makes it work so well across a modern web project.
+It connects your data to your map, your API to your front end, and your app to the broader location data ecosystem without needing a custom conversion step in between.

 Ready to put it into practice: